FraserThompson/PhilosophersMeme/_posts/2016-04-14-social-media-freedom.markdown

 type: post
 author:
   display_name: The Philosopher's Meme
-excerpt: 'We are faced not with a conflict of political affinity, but instead a problem grounded in a disagreement over whether the design of platforms can substitute for social norms: does digital freedom find its limits at the codework constraints of social media sites, in their manmade spaces of programmed possibility, or can digital freedom only exist in the presence of a robust, just, and enforced set of social norms?'
+excerpt: "We are faced not with a conflict of political affinity, but instead a problem grounded in a disagreement over whether the design of platforms can substitute for social norms: does digital freedom find its limits at the codework constraints of social media sites, in their manmade spaces of programmed possibility, or can digital freedom only exist in the presence of a robust, just, and enforced set of social norms?"
 status: publish
 layout: post
 image: "/assets/2016-04-14-social-media-freedom/gae0.png"